philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **6. Execute [`runREPAIR.sbatch`](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/runREPAIR.sbatch) (<1 hour run time)**

 Normally, you would run this on the output from fastqscreen.
 However, to speed things up for the workshop, you will run this on the fq.gz files created from fastqscreen in the sample *Salarias fasciatus* directory.
-You can always come back once fastqscreen completes to see how it went!

 ```
 cd ~/shotgun_PIRE/2022_PIRE_omics_workshop/your_name